On this page

 • Local Override: ./CLAUDE.local.md.
 Project-specific local rules; be sure to include it in .gitignore to avoid accidental commits.

-Additionally, according to Claude Code: Best practices for agentic coding, we can define rules specific to a subdirectory (e.g., backend/CLAUDE.md).
+Additionally, according to Claude Code: Best practices for agentic coding, we can define rules specific to certain subdirectories (e.g., backend/CLAUDE.md).
 Claude Code has an intelligent reading mechanism; when the Agent involves files in that directory, it will automatically read and apply these local contexts, achieving more precise specification control.

 3. Hallucinations and Incorrect Information

 In addition to the file reading mechanism mentioned above, it also hallucinates when providing suggestions.
 For example, when I asked where to put the specification file, it suggested putting it in the .github folder.
-But as everyone knows, .github is usually for GitHub Actions or Issue Templates, not a standard place for documentation.
-This shows that developers still need to exercise judgment when relying on AI suggestions.
+But as everyone knows, .github is usually for GitHub Actions or Issue Templates and is not a standard place for documentation in the industry.
+This shows that developers still need to have the ability to judge when relying on AI suggestions.

 4. Clumsiness and Conflicts in Git Operations